Curdievale

 The social heart of Curdievale is the historic Boggy Creek Hotel, established in 1853 and one of the oldest surviving rural pubs in the region, where locals gather for meals and a drink.
 The nearby Great Ocean Road and Port Campbell National Park — home to the iconic Twelve Apostles — are within reasonable driving distance, and the surrounding countryside offers scenic walks and rural landscapes.
 Curdievale suits those who value a quiet lifestyle with strong community ties, though residents rely on their own vehicles for most daily needs, with the nearby service town of Timboon approximately 16 kilometres to the north-east.

-Curdievale falls under postcode 3268 and is governed by the local council Council (LGA).
-For state elections, residents vote in the South-West Coast (Western Victoria) electorate.
+Curdievale falls under postcode 3268 and is governed by the Corangamite Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wannon, while state elections fall under the South-West Coast (Western Victoria) electorate.

 📍 Location